 All water must be of a safe and sanitary quality to be suitable for use in the dairy and plant operations.
-Two testing procedures are used by our laboratory:
+Three testing procedures are used by our laboratory:

 MPN-Coliform MPN (Most Probable Number) Test.
 This procedure detects the presence of coliform bacteria by the multiple tube fermentation.